Ashley's goal in 2nd OT puts UNC women in College Cup final

 CARY, N.C.
 (AP) - Just over a minute from having to decide the match with penalty kicks, Julia Ashley scored in the second overtime to lift North Carolina over previously unbeaten Georgetown 1-0 in their College Cup semifinal on Friday.

-North Carolina, a No. 1 seed as were all four semifinalists, advances to Sunday's championship game against the Stanford-Florida State winner.
+North Carolina, a No. 1 seed as were all four semifinalists, advances to Sunday's championship game against Florida State, a 2-0 winner over Stanford in the other semifinal.
 The Tar Heels are in the title game for the 26th time and will be after their 23rd championship.
 They have played in all 37 NCAA tournaments.

 After the Tar Heels (21-3-1) spent most of the match in the Hoyas' half, the drive to the winning goal started deep in the UNC half and concluded when Ashley passed to Rachael Dorwart, who returned the ball to Ashley, who then sent the ball past charging goalkeeper Lauren Gallagher near the penalty spot at 107:41.
 It was Ashley's sixth goal of the season.